-Stretching of the tendons or muscles beyond their limit has been found to be the major actor in the development of hamstring injury.
+Stretching of the tendons or muscles beyond their limit has been found to be the major factor in the development of hamstring injury.

 These injuries usually occur amid sudden and tense movements, examples of which include sprinting, lunging or jumping.
 However, sometimes they can appear gradually, or during slow movements that result in overstretching of the hamstring.

-In the event that you want to reduce the risk of a hamstring injury, ensure that you engage in regular stretching and strengthening exercises, and warming up before exercise.
+In the event that you want to reduce the risk of a hamstring injury, ensure that you engage in regular stretching and strengthening exercises as well as warming up before exercise.

-Examination of the affected limb is done by the doctor.
-Make sure you reveal to your doctor what exactly causes your hamstring injury.
+Examination of the affected limb is done by the physiotherapist.
+Make sure you reveal to your physiotherapist exactly what caused your hamstring injury.
 The degree of your injury can be detected by doing some imaging tests such as x-rays or an MRI scans.

-Surgery is done when there are complete tears in the middle of the hamstring muscles which have fallen off the bones.
+Surgery is done when there are complete tears in the middle of the hamstring muscles that have detached from the bones.
 Orthopedic surgeons make use of sutures to join the muscles in the mid hamstring tears.
 Sutures, anchors or staples can be used to re-connect the hamstring muscles with the bones.

-After surgery, there is a need for you to rest at this time you can be given a brace to put on and you can also make use of crutches.
-You can also be advised to engage in physical therapy rehabilitation exercises as they are important to regain flexibility, range of motion, and function.
-The type and location of the injury determine the period of the rehabilitation program most times it can last between three to six months.
-A large number of people recover fully from hamstring injuries.
+After surgery, there is a need for you to rest; at this time you can be given a brace to put on and you can also make use of crutches.
+You can be advised to engage in physiotherapy rehabilitation exercises as they are important to regain flexibility, range of motion and function.
+The type and location of the injury determine the period of the rehabilitation program and last between three to six months.